mattsemar/dsp-personal-logistics/readme.md

 ﻿Personal Logistics

 Inventory management system.
-Set banned items that will be added to logistics stations.
+Set banned items that will be sent to logistics stations whenever they are in your inventory.
-Set required items (with counts) and items will be fetched from logistics stations on your behalf
+Set min and max allowed amounts for items and items will be fetched from logistics stations on your behalf.
+Also supports sending trashed items to logistics stations

 Open the request management window using this button
 ![Config](https://github.com/mattsemar/dsp-personal-logistics/blob/main/Examples/ex2.png?raw=true)